tsnellgrove/dark_castle3/doc/to_do.md

 - Interp deep dive including better solution to prep checking ('put in' vs. 'put on')
 	- DONE: syntax will solve this

 Sentence Structure:
+- TBD: implment syntax concept using preps
+- if user input has multiple obj, determine noun vs. dir_obj from prep usage (i.e. to vs with)
 - IDEA: prep_no_do (prep no direct-object verbs):
 	- DOC: format = '<verb> <prep> <noun>' (e.g. 'climb up tree')
 	- FINDING: climb requires a method because not every ViewOnly obj can be climbed